SebghatYusuf/SebghatYusuf/README.md

 ### Hey there, I'm Sebghatullah Yusuf! 👋😇

-My name is Sebghatullah Yusuf, I am a self-taught Full-stack Developer from Afghanistan.
+My name is Sebghatullah Yusuf, I am a Full-stack Developer from Afghanistan.

 - 🔭 I’m currently working with private companies.